aftaba8822/Git-Demo/README.md

 # Git-Demo
-This is a git demo repo.
+This is a git demo Repo.